 The Secret Science of Numerology: The Hidden Meaning of Numbers and Letters, by Shirley Blackwell Lawrence

-There are other works published by this company (Numerology: The Complete Guide – Volumes 1 and 2) which I presume, although I have not read them, will do an excellent job of helping one through the basics.
-I was fortunate enough to have received a basic grounding in Numerology during my early tears of study and traiing, and found myself able to call upon that long unused grounding.
+There are other works published by this company (Numerology: The Complete Guide, Volume 1 and Volume 2) which I presume, although I have not read them, will do an excellent job of helping one through the basics.
+I was fortunate enough to have received a basic grounding in numerology during my early tears of study and training, and found myself able to call upon that grounding.

 This is not a work I would recommend to a complete a beginner.
 One needs to have a basis of understanding before making an attempt at this work.
 It is, however, definitely a reference book to have in your bookcase.